ravinitheshreddy/SubtlePropaganda/data_changes.md

    8. TRANSFORMERS 3
    9. WHISKEY TANGO FOXTROT

-6. We added additional text from the the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view) for the following movies.
+6. We added additional text from the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view) for the following movies.

    1. THE TUSKEGEE AIRMEN: Added year for the FILM and added additional text about the TV movie in seperate rows
    2. MAGNUM PI: Created a second row as the support was provided for a single episode that aired in two part

+7. We changed the status of the following films after looking at the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view).

+   1. WAR OF THE WORLDS: From _RCV_ to _APP_.
+   2. WAR PARTY: From _RCV_ to _OTH_, as the film crew withdrew request.
+   3. YEAR IN THE LIFE, A: From _RCV_ to _DEN_.
+   4. FLYING BLIND: From _RCV_ to _DEN_.
+   5. GARDENS OF STONE: From _RCV_ to _APP_.
+   6. MEGAFORCE: From _RCV_ to _APP_.
+   7. SWEETWINE & TYREE: From _RCV_ to _DEN_.
+   8. MYSTIC NIGHTS & PIRATE FIGHTS: From empty to _APP_.

-7. We removed the text "No File" from the remarks as it indicates only whether DoD currently has a file with them or not and "No Record of Film being made/produced" or similar meaning sentences from the remarks of those movies that have the IMDB ID.
+8. We removed the text "No File" from the remarks as it indicates only whether DoD currently has a file with them or not and "No Record of Film being made/produced" or similar meaning sentences from the remarks of those movies that have the IMDB ID.
 The list is as below.

    1. 1ST FORCE
    2. 3RD DEGREE